 Canada’s ambassador for Women, Peace and Security

 Canada knows that women’s full participation in the resolution of conflict results in more sustainable peace.
-The ambassador for Women Peace and Security will fill a central role in reinforcing Canada’s efforts to ensure more inclusive, gender-equal and peaceful societies around the globe through the participation of women in conflict prevention, stabilization and peacebuilding.
+The ambassador for Women Peace and Security fills a central role in reinforcing Canada’s efforts to ensure more inclusive, gender-equal and peaceful societies around the globe through the participation of women in conflict prevention, stabilization and peacebuilding.

 - provide advice on the progress of the implementation of the National Action Plan on women, peace and security and on how Canada can continue to demonstrate global leadership